If just one of these reasons speaks to you, come discover all that Japhet School can offer your family.

 In September, Japhet’s 5th- through 8th-graders head north for three days of fun and discovery at Leelanau Outdoor Center on the shores of Lake Michigan near Glen Arbor.
 There, students test themselves and stretch their physical, emotional, and social limits as they learn to solve problems as a team and to get to know each other before making judgments.

-Each year Upper Class (7th and 8th grade) students are offered an opportunity to learn as a group in different settings.
+Each year 7th and 8th grade students are offered an opportunity to learn as a group in different settings.
 Class trips have offered excursions to the Colorado Rockies and Four Corners area, Boston, Chicago, Florida, and Washington, D.C.
 Sightseeing is integrated with hands-on learning in archaeology, science, and social studies.

-Intermediate Class (5th and 6th grade) stay closer to home with two-day educational trips to cities such as Cleveland or Stratford, Ontario.
+5th and 6th grade students stay closer to home with two-day educational trips to cities such as Cleveland or Stratford, Ontario.

-Even the Middle Class (3rd and 4th grade) has overnight getaways; one such popular trip is to the hands-on I-5 science museum in Lansing.
+Even the 3rd and 4th graders have overnight getaways; one such popular trip is to the hands-on I-5 Science Museum in Lansing.

 While solid academics are paramount at Japhet, students, faculty, and staff also enjoy thematic spirit days and events.
 Academic Jeopardy, team-building games, Family Math Night, Field Day, an annual talent show, and all-school multi-age recesses offer fun opportunities for growth.

 Real relationships develop among students and teachers in this small personal setting.
 Alumni from around the world stay in touch with classmates and former teachers.
 Many frequently return to Japhet events and volunteer their time.